ModelTheory/math6000-spring2018/PITCHME.md

 @fa[thumbs-up](There are no exams in this class!)

-The material is not well-suited to an in-class, 2.5 hour writing effort.
+The material is not well-suited to an in-class 2.5 hour writing effort.

 The final problem set that may be wider in scope than previous problem sets.